martinlynge/bit-docs/content/docs/ext-testing.md

 ## Dependencies

-When a tester is imported to a [local Scope](/docs/what-is-bit.html#what-is-a-scope-collection), its [dependencies](/docs/how-dependency-management.html) are installed as well.
+When a tester is imported to a [Scope](/docs/scopes-on-bitsrc.html#scopes), its [dependencies](/docs/how-dependency-management.html) are installed as well.
 You should make sure bit recognizes the tester's dependencies, so it will later install them properly.
 A `require`/`import` statement is enough for bit, but there are two edge-cases where you should add `require` statements:

 * Invoking a dependency with `require.resolve` won't help bit recognize it.
 That's one case in which you should add another require statement.
 This usually happens with plugins (for example, [karma plugins](http://karma-runner.github.io/1.0/config/plugins.html).
 [Here's a good example](https://bitsrc.io/bit/envs/testers/karma-mocha-react/code#testers/karma-mocha-react/karma.conf.js).